 Sure, every day was still a battle, and I was just barely keeping my head above water.
 But my students were starting to trust me, and they were actually making some gains in writing and reading.
 From each and every one of my failures, I’d learned something invaluable: how to create a safe, nurturing classroom environment and quickly diffuse dangerous situations; the importance of delivering interesting, engaging and relatable lessons, and why it’s necessary to explain how particular skills will help students both now and later in life; the value in having clear expectations and being tough yet compassionate; how to motivate at-risk teens; the importance of having a sense of humor; and why it’s imperative to get to know students as people… and to open yourself up to them.
 Needless to say, I couldn’t wait to hit the ground running the following school year.
 (After a good, long summer of recovery, of course.)

 It would be lovely if this story followed the same plot that nearly every inspirational teacher movie does: New Teacher enters school or situation full of hope and new, innovative ideas.
 New Teacher is up against all odds.
 New Teacher realizes few people believe in her.
 New Teacher initially fails.
 New Teacher tries other methods.
 Eventually, New Teacher is able to get students to trust her.
 Students are inspired and motivated.
-Students learn.
-Students succeed.
+Students learn and succeed.
 Students teach New Teacher important life lesson.
 Everybody hugs; the end.

 And in some ways, maybe it does.